gabrielmbrum/gabrielmbrum/README.md

 ## Hi, I'm Brum 👋

-**computer science student** and a **computer vision researcher**.
+**computer science student** at UNESP and a **computer vision researcher** (CNPq), advised by Prof. Dr. Leandro Neves.

 ### background

-- my background is at full-stack software engineering, where i've worked with Java & Spring using postgreDB, and now i've being working with AdvPL in ERP-Protheus systems
+- my background is in full-stack software engineering, where i've worked with Java & Spring using PostgreSQL, and with AdvPL in ERP-Protheus systems (schedulers, ETL pipelines, database & release management)

-- currently, my focus is on neural network architectures for medical image classification, specifically exploring hybrid models (CNN + ViT), as well as complex network image transform data augmentation technique
+- currently, my focus is on neural network architectures for histopathological image classification (cancer detection), specifically exploring hybrid models (CNN + ViT), along with a novel data augmentation technique called complex network image transform, it's already outperformed GAN-based models on 4 out of 5 medical datasets tested (paper coming soon 👀)
+- open to new opportunities in Data & AI!

 ### core technologies
 - **research & AI:** Python, PyTorch, C++, C